-Assistant Professor, Division of Bioengineering, National University of Singapore
+Assistant Professor, Department of Biomedical Engineering, National University of Singapore

 The scientific interest of our lab is at the interface of cell biology, biophysics, and advanced imaging technology.
 We are interested in developing and applying superresolution microscopy to study how proteins are assembled into nanoscale machinery within the cells, with current focus on the integrin-based adhesion complexes (focal adhesions).